Orya-s/Course_OOP-ex2/README.md

 ```
 java -jar Ex2.jar <enter_your_id_here> <enter_the_wanted_level_here>
 ```
-and the game will start in the wanted gave level.
+and the game will start in the wanted game level.

 ## Clone repository: